Mott, J. (2010). Envisioning the Post-LMS Era: The Open Learning Network. EDUCAUSE Quarterly. 33 (1) pp. 1-9

 While the LMS has become central to the business of colleges and universities, it has also become a symbol of the higher learning status quo.
 Many students, teachers, instructional technologists, and administrators consider the LMS too inflexible and are turning to the web for tools that support their everyday communication, productivity, and collaboration needs.
 Blogs, wikis, social networking sites, microblogging tools, and other web-based applications are supplanting the teaching and learning tools previously found only inside the LMS.

-- Notes: New Horizons: A personal cyberinfrastructure
+- Campbell (2009).
+New Horizons: A personal cyberinfrastructure

 - Sommer (1969).
 Personal Space: The behavioral basis of design

 - McLoughlin & Lee (2007).
 Social software and participatory learning: Pedagogical choices with technology affordances in the Web 2.0 era

 - Attwell (2007).
 Personal Learning Environments-the future of eLearning?